DACHS(1) General Commands Manual DACHS(1)

 Subcommand names can be abbreviated to the shortest unique prefix.

-A centeral concept of DaCHS is the Resource Descriptor (RD), and XML description of a data collection including metadata, ingestion rules, service definitions, and regression tests.
+A central concept of DaCHS is the Resource Descriptor (RD), and XML description of a data collection including metadata, ingestion rules, service definitions, and regression tests.
 They are usually referenced through their RD ids, which are the relative paths from DaCHS' inputs directory to the file containing the RD, with the conventional extension .rd stripped.
 For instance, in a default install, the file /var/gavo/inputs/myrsc/q.rd would have myrsc/q as RD id.

 Most commands dealing with RD ids will also pick up RDs if referenced by path; in the example above, if you are in /var/gavo/inputs/myrsc, you could also reference the RD as either q or q.rd.